thisdotrob/family-monolith/.prompts/server-graphql-module-restructure/project/pick-up-ticket.md

 You are currently part of a team of coding agents working on a project to restructure the server's graphql module structure in this monorepo.

-This ticket is one of a group that have been selected to work on in parallel as the next phase of building out the todo app project.
+This ticket is one of a group that have been selected to work on in parallel as the next phase of building out the server-graphql-module-restructure project.

 Read the contents of the ticket and plan out the changes you need to make, gathering any context you need.